pdtouch/tripal_doc/docs/dev_guide/module_dev/jobs.rst

 Jobs (longer-running tasks)
 =============================

-Often times whne dealing with biological data, the dataset size means that actions need to be done outside the page load.
+Often times when dealing with biological data, the dataset size means that actions need to be done outside the page load.
 This is supported by Tripal through a jobs system that allows you to

 1. Submit jobs on behalf of a user during a page load process.
 2. The job is registered with the Tripal Jobs system.
 3. Either you manually run it on the command line via drush or you set up a daemon or cron job to do so automatically.
-This allows the job longer execution time and to take advantage more of server resources.
+This allows the job longer execution time and to take better advantage of server resources.
 4. When the job is complete, the results are represented in the front end.

 Register a Tripal Job